Ampter/py-spectrogram-tools/README.md

 ## Who this is for

-This package is useful if you want a lightweight workflow to:
+This package is useful if you want a lightweight way to:
 - record short audio clips from a microphone,
 - visualize them as spectrograms,
 - save outputs into incremental session folders.